isomerpages/moe-yishuntownsec/_school-calendar/YTSS Open Day 2023/E Open Day 2023.md

 Webinar Link: https://go.gov.sg/ytssopenday2023
 Webinar Password: YTSS2023

 During the session, there will be an address by our Principal and sharing on DSA application.
-We will also invite selected YTzens to give a sharing of their school experiences and host a Question &amp; Answer segment to answer any queries you may have about our school.
+We will also invite selected YTzens to give a sharing of their school experiences and host a Question & Answer segment to answer any queries you may have about our school.

 At Yishun Town, we are dedicated to nurturing students into future-ready leaders of character and distinction.
 Our school aims to activate our students’ intrinsic motivation, help them uncover and articulate their strengths and support them to carve out a future of their own.
 We believe that good character is the foundation of a person.
 In our achievements, we focused on having good values, and in particular, our school values of integrity, respect, gratitude and resilience.
 We welcome you to join us and begin your journey to discover what your future will be like at YTSS!